-Table 5-6 Environment variables used for support of multiple data streams (continued) Environment variable Description FINISHED Specifies the status of the checkpointed restarts of backup jobs.
-A value of 0 indicates that the client was not finished sending all of the data.
-A value of 1 indicates that the client was finished sending all of the data.
+Tak ole 5-6 Environment variables used for support of multiple data streams (continued) Environment variable Description FINISHED Specifies the s that the client v client was finis becifies the status of the checkpointed restarts of backup jobs.
+A value of 0 indicates at the client was not finished sending all of the data.
+A value of 1 indicates that the tent was finished sending all of the data.